 Let’s take a quick look at each.

-Crypto exchanges want more customers and word of mouth marketing is one of the best ways to get them.
+Crypto exchanges want more customers and word-of-mouth marketing is one of the best ways to get them.
 That’s why they’ve created affiliate schemes where you’ll get a referral bonus every time someone signs up to their platform thanks to your recommendation.
 You can earn in either crypto or in fiat currency.
-Here’s some popular referral schemes as an example of potential income:
+Here are some popular referral schemes as an example of potential income: